Psalms23Project/psalms23project.github.io/README.md

 ## Licenses

 - Source code for this website is licensed under the GPL-3.0 license.
+- Photographs in ``/static/images/stock/`` are from free stock photo websites and have their own licenses.
-- All photographs are my own.
-Copyright 2023-2024 Noah Rahm.
+- All other Photographs are Copyright 2023-2024 Noah Rahm.
 All rights reserved.
-(Please ask permission before using them for your own projects).
+(Please ask permission before using the photos for your own projects).
 - Icons are from the Bootstrap and Phosphor icons sets (both MIT-licensed).